ShanonPearce/ASH-Toolset/README.md

    - HMSII.2
    - KEMAR
    - B&K_4128C
-5. Select Headphone Type from options:
+4. Select Headphone Type from options:
    - In-Ear Headphones
    - Over-Ear/On-Ear Headphones
-6. Select Room Target from available options:
+5. Select Room Target from below options.
+Flat is recommended if using headphone correction from other sources such as AutoEq.
    - Flat
    - ASH Target
    - Harman Target
    - HATS Target
    - Toole Target
    - rtings Target
-7. Select which files to include in the export
+6. Select which files to include in the export
    - Direction specific WAVs: Directional WAV BRIRs for convolution.
-2 Channels, 24 bit depth, 44.1Khz
+2 channels at specified sample rate and bit depth
    - True Stereo WAVs: True Stereo WAV BRIRs for convolution.
-4 Channels (LL LR RL RR), 24 bit depth, 44.1Khz
+4 channels (LL LR RL RR) at specified sample rate and bit depth
    - HeSuVi WAVs: HeSuVi compatible WAV BRIRs.
-14 Channels, 24 bit depth, 44.1Khz and 48Khz
+14 channels, 24 or 32 bit depth, 44.1Khz and 48Khz
    - E-APO Configuration Files: configuration files that can be loaded into Equalizer APO to perform convolution with BRIRs
-8. Select a location to export files to.
+7. Select a location to export files to.
 Default location is in the Equalizer APO config directory (e.g. C:\Program Files\EqualizerAPO\config\ASH-Custom-Set), which is the recommended location if using Equalizer APO.
 HeSuVi files will be saved in the EqualizerAPO\config\HeSuVi directory.
+8. Select a sample rate for the WAV files.
+Available options are 44.1kHz, 48kHz, and 96kHz.
+9. Select a bit depth for the WAV files.
+Available options are 24 bits per sample and 32 bits per sample.
-9. Click the process BRIRs button to generate and export the customised BRIRs to above directory.
+10. Click the process BRIRs button to generate and export the customised BRIRs to above directory.
 This may take a minute to run.

 ![brir steps](docs/images/brir_steps.png)